Consequences of Original Sin

 God gave Adam and Eve unlimited freedom to do anything they could conceive, with one exception.

-Now that our nature is selfish and corrupt, we are innately prone to make poor choices that hurt ourselves, others, and the environment.
+Now that our nature is selfish and corrupt, we are inherently prone to making poor choices that harm ourselves, others, and the environment.

-To protect us individually, to preserve us societally, and to safeguard the earth, we now subject ourselves to civil and criminal laws that restrict our activities.
+To protect us individually, preserve us societally, and safeguard the earth, we must submit to civil and criminal laws that regulate our activities.

 Society Became Fragmented